tadam313/sheet-db/README.md

 ### Working with sheets

 Sheets are the highest level entities in Spreadsheets.
-You can create, delete and query a specific sheet.
+You can query a specific sheet anytime or create, delete the worksheets.

 ```
 // query info about the specifi sheet (authors, worksheets)